-6. (SmackDown) Braun Stroman and New Day vs. Imperium
+6. (SmackDown) Braun Strowman and The New Day vs. Imperium

-Braun and the New Day beat Imperium in a six-man tag match.
-New Day needed this win to reclaim some of their credibility as a tag team and build momentum.
+Braun Strowman and The New Day beat Imperium in a six-man tag match.
+The New Day needed this win to reclaim some of their credibility as a tag team and build momentum.
 However, this match is in the highlight section because it served as an excellent preview of Gunther vs. Braun.
-Braun is one of the few men in WWE who make Gunther look small.
+Braun is one of the few men in WWE who makes Gunther look small.
 Also, Braun is one of the only men in WWE who could intimidate Gunther.
 Gunther actually ran away from Braun and let his team lose rather than confront Braun.
-It makes you wonder what would happen in an actual match
+It makes you wonder what would happen in an actual match between the two.

 This match was fast-paced and exciting.
 However, the finish is what makes this a highlight.
 Claudio, who lost his title to Jericho, actually made Jericho tap out.
 I think this finish is excellent because it shows that Claudio is on Jericho's level.
 Also, Jericho is so hot right now that he can afford the loss.

 However, so can Ethan Page.
-Ethan can fly off the ropes and deliver cutters, and Ethan also has the power to hoist someone above his head by their arms and throw them onto their spines.
+Ethan can fly off the ropes and deliver cutters.
+Ethan also has the power to hoist someone above his head by the person's arms and throw the person onto his or her spine.
 Ethan has one of the most credible finishes in the company.
 When Bandido stayed down, I understood why.

 Apollo and JD tore the house down in their nontitle match.
-This is the best match both wrestlers have had on NXT Tv.
-Surprisingly Apollo actually beat JD McDonagh.
+This is the best match both wrestlers have had on NXT TV.
+Surprisingly, Apollo actually beat JD McDonagh.
 It kind of flies in the face of all the momentum JD McDonagh has built, but the match was so good that it didn’t matter.
-JD fought for the title in a single and triple-threat match.
-It would be pretty bland if he went back to face Breakker again, and that's where he would be going next if he beat Apollo.
-Apollo will be a great challenge for Bron, and maybe he can be the one to send Bron Breakker to the main roster.
+JD fought for the title in a single and triple threat match.
+It would be pretty bland if he went back to face Bron Breakker again.
+That's where he would be going next if he beat Apollo.
+Apollo will be a great challenge for Bron.
+Maybe, Apollo can be the one to send Bron Breakker to the main roster.

-1. (NXT) Mandy vs. Alba Fyre NXT Women’s World Title
+1. (NXT) Mandy Rose vs. Alba Fyre, NXT Women’s World Title

 3. Ethan Page vs. Bandido, AEW Dynamite